All Articles / UK Business Rates 2026: How They're Calculated, What's Changing & How to Pay Less

 Business rates are a tax on non-domestic properties — essentially the commercial equivalent of council tax.
 Local authorities collect them and use the revenue to fund local services.

-If your business occupies a physical space (an office, a shop, a warehouse), business rates are likely part of the picture.
+If your business occupies a physical space — from office space in Farringdon to a warehouse in the Midlands — business rates are likely part of the picture.

 The amount you pay is based on 2 things: the rateable value of your property, and the government's multiplier for that year.
 More on how that works below.